 - This page about Oregon publishers, from the Oregon Authors website (maintained by Oregon Library Association and Oregon Center for the Book) .

-- There’s also the Publishers Association of the West, which is a large professional association that provides links to its publisher members and associate members, listed by service - printers, for example.
+- There’s also the Publishers Association of the West, which is a large professional association that provides links to its publisher members and associate members, listed by service - printers and editorial services, for example.

 For advice and news, the Alliance of Independent Authors has an advice blog about self-publishing.